 Although the Pill has been around for over 50 years now, there are still many misconceptions out there.
+Just how effective is your birth control?
 Does it make you gain weight?(No) Make you attractive to different men?
 (Yes) Lower your sex drive?
-(Yes and no) It's hard to separate the truth from fiction — which can make your birth control decision tougher.
+(Yes and no) It's hard to separate the truth from fiction—which can make your birth control decision tougher.

 1. Thank The Yams For Your Better Sex Life.

 Yams should be your new favorite side dish, since they're the reason your Pill is more affordable and able to be mass manufactured, according to LiveScience.
 A scientist was able to extract the Pill's key ingredient, progesterone, from a wild Mexican yam named cabeza de negro.
 You rock, yams.

 2. A Catholic Fought To Get It Approved By The FDA.

 Catholicism is known to be a religion against all forms of contraception, except for natural family planning, so this definitely comes as a surprise.
 According to LiveScience, John Rock, a devout Catholic medical doctor believed that sex was healthy for marriage.
 He also believed that the Pill would help married couples so he conducted clinical trials that resulted in the FDA approving the Pill.

 3. Your Pills Are Making You Attracted To Certain Men.